-If you want to lose your baby weight & get your post pregnancy body to where you want it, you need to work your muscles as well as get out of breath & diet.
+If you want to lose your baby weight and get your post pregnancy body to where you want it, you need to work your muscles as well as get out of breath and diet.

 Why?
 2 Reasons:

 - Muscle requires more calories to exist than fat.
-So if you have a higher proportion of lean muscle than fat, your metabolism is higher & you burn more calories, just *being*.
+So if you have a higher proportion of lean muscle than fat, your metabolism is higher and you burn more calories, just *being*.
 Cool.

 - Muscle = shape.
 Just losing weight means you get thinner.
-And if there was a lot of fat to lose, thinner & kinda baggy.
-Now if thin & baggy is your goal, then just eat less.
-But if you want be lean, shapely & strong (which sounds rather more appealing) then you need some muscle
+And if there was a lot of fat to lose, thinner and kinda baggy.
+Now if thin and baggy is your goal, then just eat less.
+But if you want be lean, shapely and strong (which sounds rather more appealing) then you need some muscle

 There’s a bit of exercise professional jargon called ‘Functional Exercise’.
 Often found in a sentence with ‘Core Strength‘.
 I talk about this stuff quite a lot… But this jargon actually means a very *sensible* postpartum workout.

 You see you NEVER sit at your kitchen table repeatedly raising your legs in front of you with a large weight on your thighs.
-You NEVER repeatedly bend your elbow & bring your hand to your chest.
-You’re using one muscle all its own & that’s not REAL.
+You NEVER repeatedly bend your elbow and bring your hand to your chest.
+You’re using one muscle all its own and that’s not REAL.
 It’s not ‘functional’.
 It also not going to be hugely effective at losing that baby weight…

-A real or functional exercise would be one that enables you to do the following with ease & without putting your back out…
+A real or functional exercise would be one that enables you to do the following with ease and without putting your back out…

-The postpartum exercises you need are body-weight, resistance exercises, that work not only the large muscle groups of your upper & lower body, but also the stabilising abdominal muscles of your core.
-You’ll find them all over this blog: lunges, push ups, squats & rows.
-Movements that make you strong & keep you injury free, that mean you can lift, push, pull, twist & carry with ease… & the added bonus is that if you do them right, you burn lots of calories & you lose that baby weight fast.
+The postpartum exercises you need are body-weight, resistance exercises, that work not only the large muscle groups of your upper and lower body, but also the stabilising abdominal muscles of your core.
+You’ll find them all over this blog: lunges, push ups, squats and rows.
+Movements that make you strong and keep you injury free, that mean you can lift, push, pull, twist and carry with ease… and the added bonus is that if you do them right, you burn lots of calories and you lose that baby weight fast.

 Multitasking.
 We’re good at that!
 So don’t waste your time in the gym – make your body work like its supposed to Use your body as a complete system, rather than as a sum of its parts.

-If the above sounds complicated, take some tips from the MuTu System free videos or sign up for the complete download of 12 week video coaching – I’ve done all the thinking for you – you just have to find 15 minutes & move
+If the above sounds complicated, head for the MuTu System 12 Week Program – I’ve done all the thinking for you – you just have to find 15 minutes and move :)